calebdre/calebdre.github.io/_posts/2016-03-24-intro-to-android-development.md

 topLeftSpace.setOnClickListener(new View.OnClickListener() {
 	@Override
 	public void onClick(View v) {
-		root.setBackgroundColor(Color.RED);
-		centerText.setText("You clicked the red corner!");
+        ColorState colorState = new ColorState(Color.RED, "You clicked the red corner!");
+        applyColorState(colorState);
+        currentColorState = colorState;
 	}
 });
 {% endhighlight %}

 Here, we call the `setOnClickListener` function, which accepts an `OnClickListener` interface.
 Instead of creating a new class, we're going to write in inline.
 The only method on the interface is `onClick`.
 It gives us a view, the one we clicked, in the method to do what we want.
-When clicked, call the `setBackgroundColor` method on the `RelativeLayout` view that we created earlier.
-We also set the text of the `TextView`.
+When clicked, we create a new `ColorState` object with the color and the message we want, call te `applyColorState` method, and then set the `currentColorState` variable.

 We do the same for the other corners.
 Your `onCreate` method should look something like this:

 {% highlight java %}
 public class MainActivity extends AppCompatActivity {

+    private RelativeLayout root;
+    private TextView centerText;

+    private ColorState currentColorState;

     @Override
     protected void onCreate(Bundle savedInstanceState) {